AudiusProject/audius-protocol/monitoring/README.md

 In addition to Nested Policies, multiple Notification Policies may be triggered if a matching Notification Policy has `Continue matching subsequent sibling nodes` enabled.
 If enabled, the order in which the Notification Policies are defined is highly important for accurately routing Alerts to all intended Contact Points.

-We use the Grafana's Alert Provisioning API to save snapshots of all Notification Policies.
+We use Grafana's Alert Provisioning API to save snapshots of all Notification Policies.
 To recreate Notification Policies in bulk, modify the related section within the Configuration JSON under the [Admin tab within Grafana Alerting](http://grafana.audius.co/alerting/admin) using Contact Points that have already been created.

 [Alert Groups](https://grafana.com/docs/grafana/latest/alerting/alert-groups) are designed to batch similar Alerts together within specified time windows to avoid multiple downstream Alerts from being triggered by the same incident.
 We currently group all firing Alerts into 10 second batches per Notification Policy.